drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Training data

 Zamba's depth estimation model was developed using a unique dataset of approximately 3,900 videos, created by research teams from the Max Planck Institute for Evolutionary Anthropology (MPI-EVA) and the Wild Chimpanzee Foundation (WCF).
-Videos were from Taï National Park in Côte d'Ivoire and Moyen-Bafing National Park in the Republic of Guinea and captured six different species: bushbucks, chimpanzees, duikers, elephants, leopards, and monkeys.
+Videos were from Taï National Park in Côte d'Ivoire and Moyen-Bafing National Park in the Republic of Guinea and captured six different species groups: bushbucks, chimpanzees, duikers, elephants, leopards, and monkeys.

 Ground truth distances in the dataset were manually annotated with the aid of reference videos, which are recordings of field researchers walking away from each camera trap holding a sign up every meter to indicate how far they were from the camera.
 Such reference videos are a typical way to perform depth estimation for camera trap videos [@doi:10.1016/j.ecoinf.2021.101536]; however, they are time and resource intensive to record and to use in labeling.